LearnersGuild/digest/december-08-2017.md

 ##### Tactical Updates

-* The rebooted COS, now called, Omni is up and running with bi-weekly House Meetings, Learning Facilitator 1:1s.
+* The rebooted COS, now called, Omni is up and running with bi-weekly House Meetings and Learning Facilitator 1:1s.

-* A significant difference between Omni and the old COS is that workshops beyond your first few weeks at the Guild will now be a required part of the program.
+* We'll be launching Omni workshops in Q1 2018 that extend the content you explored in your first few weeks at the Guild.
+Attendance will be a required part of the program.
 We’re in the process of defining the scope of Omni workshops and the offering cadence.
-Check out [**this article**](https://medium.com/sololearn/these-five-essential-soft-skills-will-help-your-programing-career-flourish-9260c6a7e43e   "These Five Essential &quot;Soft-Skills&quot; Will Help Your Programming Career Flourish") from the folks at SoloLearn on five critical nontechnical skills to support you in landing and keeping a job in software development.

 ### _Consulting // Lead Link: Judy Tuan_